smasongarrison/AutoHotKey_Scripts/Compile/output.txt

 :*:a total of 1::1
 ::biography of my life::biography
 ::autobiography of my life::autobiography
-::biography of your life::biography
+;::biography of your life::biography
-::enclosed herewith::enclosed
+;::enclosed herewith::enclosed
-::exactly the same::the same
+;::exactly the same::the same
 ::final completion::completion
-::frank and honest exchange::frank exchange
+;::frank and honest exchange::frank exchange
-::honest and frank exchange::honest exchange
+;::honest and frank exchange::honest exchange
 ::he is a person who::he
 ::he was a person who::he
 ::she is a person who::she
 ::she was a person who::she
 ::important essentials::essentials
 ;::in spite of the fact that::although
-::in the field of::in
+;::in the field of::in
-::job functions::job
+;::job functions::job
 ::new innovations::innovations
 ::one and the same::the same
 ::particular interest::interest
 ::period of four days::four days
 ;::personally, I::I
 ::puzzling in nature::puzzling
-::return again::return
+;::return again::return
 ::shorter in length::shorter
 ::longer in length::longer
 ::small in size::small